 |Some boda bodas parked alongside a wall in Kampala.|

 Matatus are the cheapest option for getting around Kampala, although the tight quarters and jerky driving can definitely put some off.
 Another option that provides some more fresh air is the boda boda- or you might know them simply as motorcycles.
 It is important to note that taking just any boda boda can be unsafe, as drivers can be known to be fast and swerve quite a bit.
 They also don’t usually provide a helmet for their passengers.

 However, in Kampala an organization called SafeBoda has provided a safer means of getting around by boda.
 SafeBoda drivers are hired specifically by the company.
 They are safer drivers (hence the name), are trained in first aid, and take less risks than drivers who don’t work through an organization.They also provide a helmet for their passengers (with a fresh disposable hairnet.)

 |Safeboda's bright orange logo is instantly recognizable!|

 You’ll be able to distinguish a SafeBoda driver by their neon orange vests and helmets.
-You can also call the SafeBoda number (they even have a Whatsapp you can text!) to request one to your current location.
+You can also use the official Safeboda app to request one to your current location.
 They have posts scattered all over Kampala so there is never one far away!